-Becoming an Old Freelancer – Mental & Emotional Health
+Becoming an Old Freelancer: Mental & Emotional Health

-Originally, the idea on sustainability and becoming an Older Freelancer dealt mostly – I thought – with finances.
+Originally, the idea of sustainability and becoming an Older Freelancer dealt mostly – I thought – with finances.
 I'm on the back side of my thirties at this point and spending more and more time thinking about what this line of work looks like into my 40s, 50s, and past that.

 Not sure what this looks like to you, but if you're planning to stick around as a freelancer – especially if you're married and/or have kids – you’ve got to be intentional about keeping your mental and emotional well-being in check.
-Obviously freelance creatives aren't the only ones susceptible to depression and anxiety issues, but as a freelancer myself I've gone through it, I know that it's a thing, and learned ways to cope with it.
+Obviously, freelance creatives aren't the only ones susceptible to depression and anxiety issues, but as a freelancer myself I've gone through it, I know that it's a thing, and learned ways to cope with it.

-There are seasons where I’m a hot-mess emotionally and the winter and early spring are typically the toughest.
+There are seasons where I’m a hot mess emotionally and the winter and early spring are typically the toughest.
 Seasonal Affective Disorder is a real thing.
 The aftermath of holiday bills is a thing too.
 Oh, and the typical client work and cashflow slowdown after the holidays isn't helpful either.

 You've got to figure out your thing.
 For me, my mental and emotional panacea during the winter and early spring is running.
 Those first few years in full-time freelancing were especially tough and I started running as a mental break while preparing for the LSAT exam.
 I figured law school would help me to become an adult and get a "real job," but the best things to come out of that season of studying were knowing I didn't need to be in law school and the importance of healthy mental breaks now and then.

 Some less physically demanding coping mechanisms are spending time with friends outside my family and work circles, my Moleskine notebook, and foam earplugs.
-As a parent with young kids I don't get as much time outside work and family, so those times are gold.
+As a parent with young kids, I don't get as much time outside work and family, so those times are gold.
 Journalling has always been an outlet for me to mentally work through the good and the bad of whatever is going on.
-The ear plugs are there when I need some quiet and help focusing.
+The earplugs are there when I need some quiet and help focusing.

 "...[don't] let yourself get overwhelmed with how big the pond is[.]
 You just have to focus on your own work and making your own little corner of the pond as prosperous and enjoyable as possible, and avoid as much as you can getting bogged down with comparing yourself to any of the other fish."